-In this beginners guide I will explain how to buy Bitcoin in the UK in 2021.
-I have put together some trusted crypto exchanges I have personally used to buy bitcoin while living in the UK.
+In this beginner’s guide, we have put together 8 of the most popular and trusted cryptocurrency exchanges to buy Bitcoin in the UK in 2021.
+All these exchanges I have personally used to buy bitcoin and all available to use in the UK.
 I’ll also explain the advantages, fees, ease of use, as well as the cheapest way to buy Bitcoin in the UK.

 Bitcoin is again attracting a lot of attention due to the current economic and political environment.
 In these unprecedented times, it’s important to be diversified and in the previous recessions, investors would flock to precious metals likes gold as a safe haven.